sebasjp/website/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: I'm statistician.
 Currently, I'm working as Data Scientist for ADL Digital Lab.
 I have worked in banking and retail industries.

+# Interests to show in About widget
 interests:
 - Statistics
 - Bayesian Statistics
 - Machine Learning
 - Democratization of knowledge

+# Education to show in About widget
 education:
   courses:
   - course: Statistics